Being an entrepreneur in SwedenThe page was last modified:

 Are you considering starting a company or selling your services in Sweden?
 As an EU citizen, you have the same rights and obligations as a Swedish entrepreneur.

 The freedom of establishment and the freedom to provide services are two fundamental freedoms central to the EU internal market.
-This means that, as an EU citizen, you may operate a business in Sweden and have the same rights and obligations as Swedish entrepreneurs.
-For example, you are required to register your company, apply for F-tax and VAT and a permit if your business activities require one.
+As an EU citizen, you can operate a business in Sweden and will have the same rights and obligations as Swedish entrepreneurs.
+You are required to register your company, apply for F-tax and VAT, and a permit if your business activities require one.